Please complete the form below and an admission counselor will contact you shortly.

 Put What You’ve Learned into Practice

 Our program offers plenty of opportunities for practical experience.
-In addition to a senior internship, our students oversee campus fitness facilities, work with college and community wellness programs and assist with strength and conditioning for our NCAA Division III athletic teams.
-Under program faculty supervision, our students have opportunities to serve as personal trainers to Carroll faculty and staff, creating individual training programs they administer throughout the semester.
-When you’re not in sessions, faculty will assist in developing your resume and interview skills so you can hit the ground running after graduation.
+In addition to a senior internship, our students staff campus fitness facilities, work with college and community wellness programs and assist with strength and conditioning for our NCAA Division III athletic teams.
+Under program faculty supervision in our capstone course, our students have opportunities to serve as personal trainers to Carroll faculty and staff, creating individual training programs they administer throughout the semester.
+The Capstone course will also assist students in developing their resume and interview skills to hit the ground running after graduation.

 After you complete our program you’ll be ready to take certification exams for personal training, strength and conditioning, fitness specialist and fitness instructor.
 Our students have gone onto graduate school and also started professional careers as personal trainers, fitness instructors as well as strength and conditioning coaches working in health clubs, sports performance facilities and corporate fitness programs.

 Most students in the program who are planning to move on to graduate studies do not take on a minor because of the intensive coursework required.
 Students working to complete just the undergraduate major may decide to add a minor in areas such as psychology, sociology, Spanish or business.